Impact of devastating Indian virus surge spreads to politics

+India reported 368,147 new coronavirus cases and 3,417 deaths on Monday — numbers that experts believe are vast undercounts because of a widespread lack of testing and incomplete reporting.

+The health ministry says it has confirmed 19.9 million COVID-19 cases since the start of the pandemic, behind only the U.S., which has counted more than 32.4 million.
+It says more than 218,000 people have died.

 On Monday, 24 COVID-19 patients died at a government-run hospital in the southern state of Karnataka amid reports of an oxygen shortage.
-It was unclear how many died due to a lack of oxygen, but the chief minister ordered a probe into the incident.ADVERTISEMENT
+It was unclear how many died due to a lack of oxygen, but the chief minister ordered an investigation.

 Prime Minister Narendra Modi’s government has been severely criticized over its handling of the surge, which has pushed India’s already fragile and underfunded health system to the brink.
 Massive election rallies organized by his Bharatiya Janata Party and other parties as well as a giant Hindu festival on the banks of the Ganges may have exacerbated the spread, experts said, adding that new variants could also be increasing cases.